10 Interesting Spider Facts

-One characteristic that is shared by all species of spiders is the ability to spin silk.
+One characteristic that is shared by all species of spiders is the ability to spin silk and build strong spider webs.
 Spiders use different types of silk for different purposes, from building webs, to catching prey, to protecting eggs.
 Their silk is also extremely strong, believe it or not.
 It only seems weak to us because it is so thin.
 In reality, though, it is five times stronger than a steel strand of the same thickness.
 It is so strong, in fact, that a strand as thick as a standard pencil could stop an airplane mid-flight!

 Spiders produce silk like a machine